Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Method

 \subsection{Two-stage Learning}

-We employ a two-stage training pipeline to effectively train the online model using these constructed supervision signals.
+We train the model using a two-stage pipeline that progressively instills interleaved latent reasoning capabilities using constructed supervision.

-\paragraph{Stage 1: Interleaved Latent-Text Joint Supervision} In the first stage, we enforce precise perceptual modeling.
-The features selected by the teacher in $\mathbf{Z}_m$ are injected as inputs for the $K$ \texttt{<|latent\_pad|>} tokens.
-We optimize the model using a joint loss: a standard cross-entropy loss $\mathcal{L}_{\text{CE}}$ for text tokens, and a next-step latent alignment loss that forces the student's generated hidden state $\mathbf{h}_{t-1}$ to match the teacher's selected feature $\mathbf{z}_{t}$.
+\paragraph{Stage 1: Interleaved Text-Latent Joint Supervision} In the first stage, we enforce precise perceptual modeling.
+The teacher-selected features $\mathbf{Z}_i$ are used as teacher-forced inputs and supervision for the $K$ \texttt{<|latent\_pad|>} tokens at reasoning step $i$.
+The model is optimized with a joint loss: a standard cross-entropy loss $\mathcal{L}_{\text{CE}}$ for text tokens, and a latent alignment loss that forces the student's hidden state $\mathbf{h}_{t-1}$ to match the teacher's selected feature $\mathbf{z}_{t}$.